Beginning Now! An Introductory Meditation Retreat

 This retreat will start you on a practical path designed for those who aspire to live in the world more wisely and compassionately.
 The facilitators of the course, Chani Grieve Kath Mitchell and Mark Schrader, are all experienced meditators who bring their enthusiasm, creativity, care and skills to this retreat.

-The Teachings are offered freely.
-You are invited to offer the facilitators Dana/Koha.
+The Teachings are offered freely although you are invited to offer the facilitators dana/koha.

-For more information please contact Kath Mitchell firstname.lastname@example.org
+For more information or to register please contact Chani – firstname.lastname@example.org

 If using Paypal please add 5% of the total cost and include with your payment to cover Paypal’s fees – many thanks.

 *Please consider becoming a Wangapeka member – click here for details.